 Graduates of the biochemistry program have the appropriate background for a wide range of careers.
 They can enter professional schools (medicine, dentistry, optometry, pharmacy, etc.).
 They can directly work in a variety of settings including toxicology labs, pharmaceutical labs, and basic research labs.
 In addition, the combined chemistry/biology background students will develop, coupled with the appropriate education courses, will position them well to teach either of these subjects in high school.

 The unique feature of this degree program is the preparation of students to understand the biochemistry of cells, such as metabolism, cytokinetics, and enzyme kinetics.
 Students with this degree are well prepared to address issues of the effects of increasing concentrations of some of the components of modern materials (for example, plasticizers and polymer constituents) on the physiology of various species.
-Students also experience undergraduate research and gain skills at presenting research data at conferences and in journals.
+Students also experience undergraduate research and gain skills in presenting research data at conferences and in journals.

 The degree requirement for the B.S. in Biochemistry includes 120 credits with a GPA of at least 2.0.
 30 of the last 60 credits must be completed at IU Kokomo.
-In addition to courses required for the campus-wide general education curriculum, students must takes courses in chemistry, biology, biochemistry, physics, mathematics, and informatics.
+In addition to courses required for the campus-wide general education curriculum, students must take courses in chemistry, biology, biochemistry, physics, mathematics, and informatics.
 The following courses must be taken and appropriate prerequisites must be met as listed in the Academic Bulletin.
 Completion of this degree will meet the basic admission requirements for the IU School of Medicine M.D. program.

 What kind of job can I get with this degree?